-- When the computer is in Sleep Mode, the Power indicator blinks amber. - If you are operating the computer on battery power, you can lengthen the overall operating time by turning it off into Hibernation Mode.
+- When the computer is in Sleep Mode and the display panel is closed, the Power indicator blinks amber. - If you are operating the computer on battery power, you can lengthen the overall operating time by turning it off into Hibernation Mode.
 Sleep Mode consumes more power while the computer is off.